Thoth1111/Fundsense-budget-App/README.md

 ### Prerequisites

-In order to run this project you need: rails
+In order to run this project you need: rails, cloudinary for active_storage service.

 ### Setup